flutter/website/src/docs/codelabs/explicit-animations.md

 property over a specified `duration`.
-To make your UI respond to the changes that `AnimationController` makes to its `value` property, you must register a listener with `AnimationController` that calls `setState()` each time `AnimationController` changes its value:
+To make your UI respond to the changes that `AnimationController` makes to its `value` property, register a listener with `AnimationController` that calls `setState()` each time `AnimationController` changes its value: